Principal Investigator

 Elizabeth Norton, Ph.D.

 I am an associate professor in the department of Communication Sciences and Disorders (CSD) at Northwestern University.
-I also hold an appointment in the Department of Medical Social Sciences in the Feinberg School of Medicine.
+I also hold an appointment in the Department of Medical Social Sciences in the Feinberg School of Medicine and in the Northwestern Interdisciplinary Neuroscience (NUIN) program.
 My research focuses on understanding typical reading and language development as well as developmental and learning disabilities, including dyslexia, developmental language disorder, and autism spectrum disorders.
 My lab uses different types of brain imaging, such as MRI and EEG/ERP, in combination with behavioral measures, to address these questions.
 I am particularly interested in how combining behavior with brain imaging might help us to identify children who are at risk for these disorders earlier than traditional behavioral methods would allow, so that earlier intervention can be provided.
-I am also working to bring our neuroscience tools to more “real world” contexts, such as to assess parents and toddlers brains as they play together, and to the NICU for preterm infants.
+I am also working to bring our neuroscience tools to more “real world” contexts, such as to assess parents and toddlers brains as they play together, and to study preterm infants in the NICU.

 I am a highly collaborative and interdisciplinary scientist; I think that when everyone hangs out in the same sandbox and works together, we build the coolest castles.
-My collaborative work at Northwestern brings this approach of brain-behavior integration to earlier identification of language and neurodevelopmental problems in different domains: infants born preterm or with prenatal exposures, and children at risk for mental health or behavior problems.
+My collaborative work at Northwestern brings this approach of brain-behavior integration to earlier identification of language and neurodevelopmental problems in different domains, such as infants born preterm or with prenatal exposures and children at risk for mental health or behavior problems.
 In a large-scale collaboration across the US, I am one of the two site PIs for Northwestern’s site for the national Healthy Brain and Child Development (HBCD) study.

 I am committed to bridging neuroscience research to educational and applied settings.
 I have worked with schools, community groups, and policy makers such as Decoding Dyslexia, Everyone Reading Illinois, The Reading League, Hyde Park Day Schools, Landmark School, and the Illinois State Board of Education to improve awareness of reading and language disorders and advocate for policy changes that make our educational and clinical practices consistent with current research.